ipatch/dotfiles/README.md

 - [ ] [vim, markdown] have basic code folding for certain HTML tags when editing markdown documents
 - [ ] [macos] what is the procedure macos uses to mount a file system when a usb drive is plugged into a macos system
 - [ ] [tmux] instead <kbd>prefix</kbd> then <kbd>control+l</kbd> to clear the screen, try using <kbd>control+l followed by l</kbd>, no good, try using <kbd>super + l</kbd>
-- [ ] [macos] look into creating a _lazy mouse hover_ function, if the mouse is hovering a application specific window for a certain period of time (threshold) bring that application to focus, ie. a pseudo auto hover.
 - [ ] [tmux] put short synopsis of current weather in tmux status bar, _right side_
 - [ ] **vivaldi** / **voilentmonkey**
   - youtube script, to switch view mode on viewer window hover with mouse or mash a key to bring focus to viewer window so playback shortcuts become active.